-3. Ongoing Disclosures - The Contract shall require that the Contractor disclose any Contribution made by the Contractor, sub-contractor or

-Consultant to any Candidate for Elective County Office or to an Incumbent during the term of the Contract and for one (1) year thereafter.
-Such disclosures shall be made in writing on a campaign finance disclosure form provided by the County, and shall be delivered to the County, within (5) business days of the Contribution.
-This County disclosure form shall be delivered by the Contractor to the County contact person identified in the Contract, who shall forward copies to the Clerk to the Board of Commissioners and the County Fiscal Officer.
+3. Ongoing Disclosures - The Contract shall require that the Contractor disclose any Contribution made by the Contractor, sub-contractor or Consultant to any Candidate for Elective County Office or to an Incumbent during the term of the Contract and for one (1) year thereafter.
+Such disclosures shall be made in writing on a campaign finance disclosure form provided by the County, and shall be delivered to the County, within (5) business days of the Contractor to the County contact person identified in the Contract, who shall forward copies to the Clerk to the Board of Commissioners and the County Fiscal Officer.